aschezczdo/Music-Discord-Bot/README.md

 *HTTP URLs

 It has some Music Commands such as:
-* /Play <url> OR <SongName> --> Play any track.
-It automatically add it to a queue if there're already any track being played
+* /Play <url> --> Play any track.
+It automatically add it to a queue if there're already any track being played.
+You can use /play NAME_SONG too
 * /Skip <amount> --> Skip to the next track
 * /Disconnect --> Disconnect bot from any VC
 * /Playpause --> Play / Pause the current track